A Guide to Eco-Friendly Shaving | Plastic-Free Razors

 When the razor does reach the end of its useful life, there are plenty of ways to properly dispose of the body of the razor.

-Even if you drop your metal safety razor on a granite floor and it breaks, companies like Rockwell will be happy to send you a replacement to prevent you from having to switch back to plastic razors.
+If you accidentally drop your metal safety razor on a granite floor and it breaks, Rockwell offers replacement parts so you’ll never have to switch back to a plastic razor again.

 As for other brands of safety razors, metal scrap yards or local recycling businesses will be glad to take the used razor off your hands.